Family lawyers are seeing a surge in vaccine disputes, often caused by misinformation, bringing stress and legal bills to already worried parents.

 What effect does a parent’s incarceration have on the termination of parental rights in Tennessee?

-When is the termination of parental rights not in the child’s best interest in Tennessee?
+When is termination of parental rights not in a child’s best interest in Tennessee?

 Does the missing witness rule apply to bench trials in Tennessee?